Henry Howard, 7th Duke of Norfolk

 Henry Howard, 7th Duke of Norfolk, KG PC FRS (11 January 1655 – 2 April 1701) was an English nobleman, politician, and soldier.
 He was the son of Henry Howard, 6th Duke of Norfolk, and Lady Anne Somerset, daughter of Edward Somerset, 2nd Marquess of Worcester, and Elizabeth Dormer.
 He was summoned to the House of Lords in his own right as Baron Mowbray in 1678.
-His unhappy marriage was a subject of much gossip, and ended in divorce.
+His unhappy marriage was the subject of much gossip, and ended in divorce.